xdrip-js/xdrip-js/README.md

 ### Supported Messages

-These messages can be send in an array in response to a `getMessages` event
+These messages can be sent in an array in response to a `getMessages` event

 #### Sensor Start